raz455/COVID-19-Prediction-Analysis-Project/README.md

 ---

-# 🎯 Capstone Requirements Mapping (VERY IMPORTANT)
+# 🎯 Capstone Requirements Mapping

 | Requirement          | How it is demonstrated                                                    |
 | -------------------- | ------------------------------------------------------------------------- |